 Sometimes, a tenant's conduct will pose a health or safety problem for other tenants, or for the property in general.
 In many jurisdictions, there will be a special type of action available to evict tenants whose actions create a health hazard or damage the premises.
 Typically, this notice will give the tenant a fixed period of time (e.g., seven days) to remedy or repair the problem, or move out.
 If the tenant does not take timely corrective action, the landlord can then commence eviction proceedings.

 Where a landlord doesn't want to retain the tenant even if the problem is remedied, it may be appropriate to serve a notice of eviction on the health or safety issue, while also serving a general notice of termination of the tenancy.
 If the problem isn't repaired, the landlord can proceed under the shorter notice provision associated with a health and safety eviction.
 If the problem is repaird, the landlord can still proceed with a standard termination of the tenancy.

-When a tenant files for bankruptcy, the "automatic stay" will prevent the continuation of eviction proceedings until the bankrupcy is resolved, or the bankruptcy court otherwise permits eviction proceedings to continue by lifting the stay.
-This may necessitate bringing a motion before the bankruptcy court, asking that the stay be lifted.
+When a tenant files for bankruptcy, the filing triggers an "automatic stay" that prevents the continuation of eviction proceedings until either the bankrupcy is resolved, or the bankruptcy court otherwise permits eviction proceedings to continue by lifting the stay.
+The bankruptcy filing may thus necessitate bringing a motion before the bankruptcy court, asking that the stay be lifted.

 Please note that while a bankruptcy action may result in the full or partial discharge of a rent arrearage, the tenant is obligated to pay any new rent obligations which arise from continued tenancy after the bankuptcy is filed.
 While it is still necessary to have the automatic stay lifted before proceeding with an eviction, bankruptcy courts are typically sympathetic to landlords in this position.